Replicate Flux MCP server

 Stats

-Replicate Flux MCP is a server that enables AI assistants to generate high-quality images and vector graphics using advanced AI models.
-It connects to Replicate's API to access the Flux Schnell model for raster images and Recraft's V3 SVG model for vector graphics, allowing your AI assistant to create visual content on demand.
+Replicate Flux MCP is an advanced server that enables AI assistants to generate high-quality images and vector graphics.
+It leverages Black Forest Labs' Flux Schnell model for raster images and Recraft's V3 SVG model for vector graphics, connecting to these services via the Replicate API.

 Installation Options